mattermost/docs/source/install/self-managed-changelog.md

 **Release Day: 2022-07-16**

 ### Important Upgrade Notes
- - We create a new config option ``MaxImageDecoderConcurrency`` which indicates how many images can be decoded concurrently at once.
-The default is -1 which means number of CPUs present.
+ - A new configuration option ``MaxImageDecoderConcurrency`` indicates how many images can be decoded concurrently at once.
+The default is -1, and the value indicates the number of CPUs present.
 This affects the total memory consumption of the server.
 The maximum memory of a single image is dictated by ``MaxImageResolution * 24 bytes``.
-Therefore, a good rule of thumb to follow is that ``MaxImageResolution* MaxImageDecoderConcurrency * 24`` should be less than the allocated memory for image decoding.
+Therefore, a good rule of thumb to follow is that ``MaxImageResolution * MaxImageDecoderConcurrency * 24`` should be less than the allocated memory for image decoding.

 **IMPORTANT:** If you upgrade from a release earlier than v7.0, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).